hjwp/extended-mypy-django-plugin/docs/api/tracking-changes.rst

 To make that easy, the plugin will create reports that are written to a folder that is specified by the ``scratch_path`` setting and use those paths to ensure that there is a dependency that is changed when new dependencies are discovered.

+There is also a script that can be provided to determine information about the project used to work out if dmypy should restart itself.
+This is a necessary action in cases where Django needs to be restarted.
+Doing that restart requires a fresh process that hasn't been "poisoned" by having an already imported Django environment.

+The plugin comes with a script that already does the correct thing for usual Django projects.

+If there is a file in the scratch path named ``__assume_django_state_unchanged__`` in the ``scratch_path`` then dmypy will not restart itself regardless of whether there are changes that require this to happen.
+This is for projects where starting Django is a costly process and a developer may want to have more fidelity over when that startup cost is incurred.